in-toto/community/ROADMAP.md

 ### Ecosystem

-Several major products and services now have support for in-toto attestations, including:
+Several major products and repositories now have support for in-toto attestations, including:

 - NPM
 - Homebrew